-14.1 This represents an export credit facility obtained from a consortium of banks for a period of 6 years, with Hong Kong Shanghai Banking Corporation and The Export-Import Bank of China as the mandated lead arrangers, having a sanctioned limit of \$ 464,084,737.
+15.1 This represents an export credit facility obtained from a consortium of banks for a period of 6 years, with Hong Kong Shanghai Banking Corporation and The Export-Import Bank of China as the mandated lead arrangers, having a sanctioned limit of \$ 464,084,737.
 The last tranche was drawn during 2016.
 Actual drawdown amounted to \$ 463,826,843 equivalent to Rupees 48,701,818 thousand at spot exchange rate.
 The loan was obtained to finance the 747 MW power generation plant, and is repayable in eighteen equal semi-annual instalments commencing from 21 January 2016.
-The loan carries mark-up at the rate of LIBOR plus 2.4% with the effective interest rate of 5.29% as of 30 June 2023 (2022: LIBOR plus 2.4% with the effective interest rate of 4.05%).
+The loan carries mark-up at the rate of LIBOR plus 2.4% with the effective interest rate of 6.67% as of 30 June 2022 (2023: LIBOR plus 2.4% with the effective interest rate of 5.29%).
 The loan is secured by way of a guarantee issued by the President of the Islamic Republic of Pakistan, through the Ministry of Finance and Revenue (MoFR).
-Refer to note 14.8 for discussion of event of default.

-14.2 These represent various re-lent loans granted to the Company from MoFR through WAPDA, for the purpose of meeting cash requirements of the Company.
+15.2 These represent various re-lent loans granted to the Company from MoFR through WAPDA, for the purpose of meeting cash requirements of the Company.
 These loans were payable in 12 to 13 equal annual installments, commencing from 30 June 2004.
-The interest rate on these loans is 11% (2022: 11%) per annum.
-The Company has not made any payment to settle the principal, and related interest accrued, since the year ended 30 June 2015.
-However, the Company intends to settle the outstanding balance in due time, after receipt of specific instructions from MoFR.
+The loans carried an interest rate of 11% per annum throughout the term.
+As at 30 June 2024, the Company has settled the principal amount along with the accrued interest, following specific instructions received from the MoFR.

-14.3 These represent three loans obtained by the Company from MoFR for financing for Block V power generation plant.
+15.3 These represent three loans obtained by the Company from MoFR for financing for Block V power generation plant.
 The loans are repayable in 20 annual instalments, commencing from 30 June 2011.
-The interest rate on these loans ranges from 12.64% to 13.61% (2022: 12.64% to 13.61%) per annum.
-The interest payment commenced from 30 June 2016.
-The Company has not made any payment to settle the principal, and related interest accrued, since the year ended 30 June 2015.
-However, the Company intends to settle the outstanding balance in due time, after receipt of specific instructions from MoFR.
+The interest rate on these loans ranges from 12.64% to 13.61% (2023: 12.64% to 13.61%) per annum.

-14.4 These represent two loans obtained by the Company from MoFR through WAPDA for the purpose of meeting general cash requirements of the Company.
-These loans are repayable in 20 equal annual instalments, commencing from 30 June 2004.
-The interest rate on these loans ranges from 17.71% to 18.03% (2022: 17.71% to 18.03%) per annum.
-The Company has not made any payment to settle the instalments, and related interest accrued, since the year ended 30 June 2015.
-However, the Company intends to settle the outstanding balance in due time, after receipt of specific instructions from MoFR.
+15.4 These represent two loans obtained by the Company from MoFR through WAPDA for the purpose of meeting general cash requirements of the Company.
+These loans were repayable in 20 equal annual instalments, commencing from 30 June 2004.
+The interest rate on these loans ranges from 17.71% to 18.03% (2023: 17.71% to 18.03%) per annum.
+As at 30 June 2024, the Company has settled the principal amount along with the accrued interest, following specific instructions received from the MoFR.